UnaCloud/UnaCloud2/README.md

 * Validate communication with MySQL port.
 * Set database port in config.properties file.
 * Create a database.
-* Create an user with granted privilegies on database.
+* Create an user with read and write privilegies on database.
 * Set database name and user credentials in config.properties file.

 ####Node for RabbitMQ
 * Install RabbitMQ
-* Configure user with privilegies to read and write in queues.
+* Configure user with read and write queues privilegies.
 * Validate communication with RabbitMQ port.
 * Set RabbitMQ port and user credentials in config.properties file.